Renovating is one of those things you get a taste for and either become addicted to or never want to experience again, EVER!

 For Courtney, after she and her husband Marcus completely renovated their family home, she couldn’t wait to do it all over.

 Today we’re sharing her latest reno project on the Mornington Peninsula where they scoured for a renovators delight.
-Let’s hear how they tackled it…
+See how they turned a run down house into a Scandi-style home!

 Talk us through the renovation journey – what did you do and in what stages?